-As detailed in the Directors' report, the Group recorded an Attributable EBITDA of US\$9.9 million (A\$14.9 million) (2021: US\$16.6 million (A\$22.3 million)) and a loss after tax of US\$15.1 million for the full year ended 31 December 2022, (2021: a profit of US\$2.8 million).
-The results include, amongst others, the noncash impairment charge of US\$10.6 million in respect of Mothae and a US\$3.0 million unrealised foreign exchange loss on the intergroup loan from Lucapa to Mothae due to the weakening of the South African rand against the United States dollar.
+As detailed in the Directors' report, the Group recorded an Attributable EBITDA of US\$8.3 million (2022: US\$10.7 million) and a loss after tax of US\$17.2 million in 2023, (2022: US\$15.1 million).
+The results include, amongst others, the non-cash impairment charge of US\$13.4 million in respect of Mothae's PPE and a US\$3.5 million unrealised foreign exchange loss on the intergroup loan from

+Lucapa to Mothae due to the weakening of the South African rand against the United States dollar.

-Mothae's results for the year was affected by the global inflationary environment's impact on material inputs, supply chain and processing constraints.
-SML reported another strong year with results in line with expectations and generated sufficient cash flow for the payment of a US\$10.0 million dividend to shareholders as well as alluvial investment loan repayments to Lucapa of US\$12.2 million during the year.
+Mothae's results for the year was affected by the low value of diamond recoveries in Q4.
+SML reported another strong year with results in line with expectations and generated sufficient cash flow for the payment of a US\$7.8 million dividend and alluvial investment loan repayments to Lucapa during the year.